Noahhw46/cr-cycle-tracker/README.md

 - `debug/`: Contains various scripts for debugging and testing - most of these I used for building it and probably don't need to be used if you're just going to run the main script, but I figured I'd include them in case anybody has issues with getting it to work on their machine (sorry for the unhelpful names).
-- `handlogic.py`: Contains the logic for handling game hands.
 - `locations/`: Contains JSON files with coordinates for various game elements.
 - `main.py`: The main script that runs the application.
 - `templates/`: Contains screenshots of card images as they show up in the game client.
 - `utils/`: Contains utility scripts for loading templates, initializing functions, and printing.
+- `frame_processing/`: Contains the logic for template matching and processing key presses on each frame.
+- `handlogic.py`: Contains the logic for handling game hands.
+- `drawhands.py`: Contains the functions for figuring out and drawing the decks to the screen.

 ## Main Features